-Services take place in Marquand every weekday at 10:30 a.m., followed by fellowship and coffee hour in the Common Room from 11 to 11:30.
+Services take place in Marquand every weekday at 11:30 a.m., followed by fellowship and coffee hour in the Common Room.
 There are no classes held during this time each morning.

 Marquand Chapel is also the home of the Berkeley Divinity School Community Eucharist in the Episcopal tradition on Wednesday evenings at 6 p.m., followed by community dinner at the Berkeley Center.

 The Nouwen Prayer Chapel is located on the ground floor of the Divinity Library, amidst the stacks and study carrels.
 This space is open during the day and evening for student prayer and meditation.
 Lutheran prayer services are held in Nouwen Chapel each Tuesday at 5:15pm.
 These services are put together through the Lutheran Student Organization and are open to everyone.
 The Roman Catholic Fellowship also holds occasional prayer services in Nouwen.
 Nouwen Chapel is also regularly used for special prayer events, such as vigils, Advent services, and Lenten reflections organized by Yale Divinity School student groups.

 Learn more about the Nouwen Chapel in this “15 Religion Treasures at Yale” feature.